lazariv/hpc-compendium/doc.zih.tu-dresden.de/CONTRIBUTE.md

 ## Contribute via Issue
 Users can contribute to the documentation via the [issue tracking system](https://gitlab.hrz.tu-chemnitz.de/zih/hpc-compendium/hpc-compendium/-/issues).
-Open an issue to report typos and missing documentation or request for more precise wording etc.
-ZIH staff will get in touch with you to resolve the issue and improve the documentation.
+For that, open an issue to report typos and missing documentation or request for more precise wording etc.  ZIH staff will get in touch with you to resolve the issue and improve the documentation.

 **Reminder:** Non-documentation issues and requests need to be send as ticket to [hpcsupport@zih.tu-dresden.de](mailto:hpcsupport@zih.tu-dresden.de).